No-Skids-Alliance/NSA/docs/source/content/1-fundamentals/1-software/0-OS.rst

 .. note::

     In the InfoSec world, the `Kali Linux`_ distribution has become the defacto standard.
 The distribution includes a robust pentesting toolkit, pre-configured for the sake of simplicity.
-As such, the remainder of this guide will assume the use of Kali Linux, unless otherwise stated.
+As such, the remainder of this guide will assume the use of :index:`Kali Linux`, unless otherwise stated.
 That being said, the tools and techniques in the guide are not specific to Kali, and can be used with little or no alteration in other Linux distributions.

 .. _Kali Linux: https://www.kali.org/